Building Trust Between the Patient and Radiographer in a Digital World

 ECR sessions offer studies and suggestions for keeping the patient in focus.

 There were 80 sessions on artificial intelligence at ECR 2019.
 However, the topic that surfaced often in conversations and the sessions I attended on day one was the very low-tech but all-important human factor.
-The “humans” being both the patients receiving the care and the radiographers who care for them.
+The “humans” being both the patients receiving the care and the radiologists and radiographers who care for them.

 “Keeping the patient and their care at the front of our attention is a focus for our association and for our radiographers.
 We have assured that the technology we use is the gold standard, but sometimes we leave the focus on the patient behind,” said Rodrigo Garcia Gorga, a radiographer and general secretary of Sociedad Espanola deGraduados y Tecnicos en Radiologia.

 “Patients lose their identity quickly when they come in to the hospital environment,” said R. M. Strudwick in her presentation on “Value-Based Practice (VBP) Training for Radiographers.”
 Radiographers, like other healthcare providers, need to consider that a patient’s values are likely different from their own; and that their values will influence the patient’s decisions about their care.

 Based on their research, Ms. Strudwick and her team created a handbook on the subject of Value-Based Practice with scenarios that demonstrate when values are unknowingly in conflict.
 Adopting a value-based practice might require a considerable mind shift for some radiographers.
 However, Ms. Strudwick suggested they start with small changes, such as smiling when greeting a patient.
 Additionally, ask a patient how you can work together to capture the best image.
 For example, if a patient is unable to stand, ask him/her for their input on how the position can best be achieved.

 The power of paper in the radiographer/patient relationship